Major League: Back to the Minors: Possible sequel

 David S. Ward, the writer and producer of the original Major League, announced in 2010 that he was working on a new film, which he calls Major League 3, which instead acts as a proper sequel to the second film and hoped to cast the original stars Charlie Sheen, Wesley Snipes and Tom Berenger.
 The plot would have seen Sheen's character Ricky "Wild Thing" Vaughn coming out of retirement to work with a young player.
+In 2017, Sheen expressed interest in doing the sequel.